 If the recommendation of the jury is that the defendant be sentenced to death, the judge shall impose a sentence of death in accordance with the provisions of Chapter 15, Article 19 of the General Statutes.
-If the recommendation of the jury is that the defendant be imprisoned for life in the State's prison, the judge shall impose a sentence of imprisonment for life in the State's prison. prison without parole, or a sentence of life with eligibility for parole after 25 years.
+If the recommendation of the jury is that the defendant be imprisoned for life in the State's prison, the judge shall impose a sentence of imprisonment for life in the State's prison.

-The judge shall instruct the jury, in words substantially equivalent to those of this statute, that a sentence of life imprisonment means either a sentence of life without parole, or a sentence of life with eligibility for parole after 25 years, in the discretion of the court."
+The judge shall instruct the jury, in words substantially equivalent to those of this section, that a sentence of life imprisonment means a sentence of life with eligibility for parole consideration after 25 years."